syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document.md

 ## Find corrupted PDF document

-Syncfusion PDF Library provides support to check whether the existing PDF document is corrupted or not with corruption details.
+Syncfusion PDF Library provides support to check whether the existing PDF document is corrupted or not with corruption details using [PdfDocumentAnalyzer](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfDocumentAnalyzer.html) class.
 The following code snippet explains how to find the corrupted PDF document.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}